-The understanding and use of advanced vocabulary are both central skills in the comprehension and creation of texts and so they are therefore a huge part of our teaching.
+The understanding and use of advanced, appropriate vocabulary are both central skills in the comprehension and creation of texts and so they are therefore a huge part of our teaching.

 From early in Key Stage 1, subject-specific vocabulary is explicitly explored through play, though this vehicle soon makes way for exposure to quality vocabulary through our range of hand-picked class readers.
 Throughout school, these texts are chosen from our 50 Book Challenge and will be read and re-read throughout the year creating a culture which constantly revisits and enjoys quality lexis.

-On top of this, in Year 3-6, children will be provided with a spelling list of ten ‘Statutory Words’ which will be tested every two weeks in the half-term.
+On top of this, in Year 3-6, children will be provided with a spelling list of ten ‘Statutory Words’ per half-term which will be tested every two weeks.

 To further encourage parental support, children will have a set of key words in the centre of their reading diaries throughout Key Stage 2 that require extra practice.
 These may be Common Exception Words from previous year groups, statutory words from previous year groups that have been spelt wrong or words that the class teacher considers are crucial moving forwards.
 Regular practice of these is also encouraged throughout Key Stage 2 when children have any time to do so in class.

-This regular practising and exposure to the rules and sounds of the English language serves to provide a confidence with basic spelling that will free up cognitive ‘room’ for the children to focus on the control, manipulation and creativity of their work in later years.
+This regular practising and exposure to the rules and sounds of the English language serves to provide a confidence with basic spelling that will free up ‘cognitive load’ for the children to focus on the control, manipulation and creativity of their work in later years.